-- 1. Turn on your radio and place throttle hold switch to ON - 2.
-Power your Receiver - 3.
-Plug your ESC to the main power battery - 4.
-Wait for it to arm (4 beeps di di dee do) - 5.
-Select the flight mode you wish to fly in - Insure your blades are at 0 deg pitch (If your blades are not at 0 deg your governor will not set itself properly) - 7.
-Turn throttle hold switch OFF - Soft start will initiate Wait for the blades to stabilize speed.
-(The LED will glow orange during startup and will turn off once the headspeed has been - 9. set and stabilized.) - Measure the blade speed at 0 deg pitch with a tachometer or similar device 0. to see if you are achieving the desired headspeed. - If the Head speed is to high go back into your throttle curve and reduce the throttle or if it is too low, increase your throttle curve.
+- 1. Turn on your radio and place throttle hold switch to ON. - 2.
+Plug your ESC to the main power battery. - 3.
+Wait for it to arm (2 beeps). - 4.
+Select the flight mode you wish to fly in. - Insure your blades are at 0 deg pitch (If your blades are not at 0 deg your governor will not set itself properly).
+Only on first initial setup. - 6.
+Turn throttle hold switch OFF. - Soft start will initiate Wait for the blades to stabilize speed.
+(The LED will glow orange during startup and will turn off once the headspeed has been set and stabilized). - 8.
+Turn-off the motor, waiting for 15 seconds.
+For the ESC to store the head speed value, then disconnect the power or continue your flight.